 You could almost crawl up this hill

-I was now, for the first time, wondering about Brierley’s guide book … he only mentioned the steep down hill towards the end of today’s session, but did not say much about these few up hills!
-Or maybe, we just had enough of walking up hill after yesterday … despite this, we were carried away with the stunning green rolling hills – what a sight!
+I was now, for the first time, wondering about Brierley’s guide book … he only mentioned the steep down hill towards the end of today’s session, but did not say much about these up hills!
+Or maybe it’s just that we had enough of walking up hill after yesterday … despite this, we were carried away with the stunning green rolling hills – what a sight!

 Beautiful green hills in Galicia

-Turning right to walk through Hospital de la Condesa – the village once boasted a pilgrim hospital (hence its name)
+Turning right here to walk through Hospital de la Condesa – the village once boasted a pilgrim hospital (hence its name)

-After we’ve been through Hospital de la Condesa we’ve walked past a couple of chickens.
-Yesterday, we’ve encountered cows, today it was chickens – a bit less intimidating than those cows.
+After we walked through Hospital de la Condesa, a couple of chickens crossed our path.
+Yesterday, we encountered cows, today it was chickens – a bit less intimidating than those cows.

 Beware: Chickens in the road!

 It was starting to change into a beautiful walk … far from traffic, field walking, quiet and the sun was now getting a little bit warmer.

 Quiet dirt roads with magnificent views around every corner

 Time for a funny story:

-We’ve walked through a couple of typical Galician villages and almost saw nobody … until we’ve got close to Fonfria … in front of us were an old lady busy getting her cows into their stables.
+We walked through a couple of typical Galician villages and almost saw not a single person … that was until we reached Fonfria.
+In front of us were an old lady busy getting her cows into their stables.

 When she saw us, she was waving and speaking in Spanish to us.
-We’ve tried to tell her that we don’t understand Spanish, but she just showed that we must wait … she ran off to her house and within a minute she was back with freshly baked pancakes in the one hand and cinnamon sugar in the other.
-Now, it is true that I have a weakness for pancakes (even more so on a cold day).
+At first, we tried to tell her that we don’t understand Spanish, but she just showed with her little hands that we must wait.
+She ran off to her house and was back within a minute with freshly baked pancakes in the one hand and cinnamon sugar in the other.
+Now, it is true that I’m crazy about pancakes (even more so on a cold day).
 On the other hand, Berto is not that fond of pancakes and not always willing to eat anything ‘on the street’ that was made by someone else.
-But this old lady was determined – she almost put the pancake herself in our mouths!
+But this little old lady was determined – she almost put the pancake herself in our mouths!
 I was slightly amused, but ate the pancake with a big smile.